Lexi Witkop: "I fought for myself"

 “In the beginning, it was about getting justice for me,” Witkop said, about pressing charges and going public with her story.
 “It’s not just about that anymore.
 It’s about showing someone else going through this, ‘Well, if she can do it, I can do it.’”

-The evening before she was attacked, Witkop had been with Shaylean Boyce, a new friend from out of town who was staying with her, and Jeremy Wood, a co-worker.
-She had a margarita at Applebee’s, took Xanex, and smoked methamphetamine.
+The evening before she was attacked, Witkop had a margarita at a local restaurant, took Xanax and methamphetamine.
+She later spent time with a co-worker and a new friend from out of town who was staying with her.

-When Witkop went to bed at 2:30 a.m., Boyce, Wood, and another man, a friend of Boyce named Brendan Kelly, were all socializing together in Witkop’s living room.
+When Witkop went to bed at 2:30 a.m., her friend, her co-worker, and another man, a friend of her house guest named Brendan Kelly, were socializing together in Witkop’s living room.

 Witkop said she felt afraid and “blank” when she woke up and realized what was happening.
 She grabbed her phone, got dressed and drove to Serra, the car dealership on Garfield Ave. where she worked as an appointment scheduler.